Rio Carnival Tickets Guide

 Frisa: Open Air Front Box

 The front boxes (or frisas) are considered by many to be the best seats in the Sambadrome, offering the same level of privacy as the luxury suites, without the VIP services.
 These open-air frisas are located as close as you can get to the parade route, organized in four rows of boxes ranging from rows A to D, row A situated at floor-level.
-Each box has seating for 6 people in numbered chairs and is complete with chairs, a coffee table, and access to a concession stand inside your Sector.
+Each box has seating for 6 people in numbered chairs.
 The frisas allow you to feel the beat of the samba drums from your own private box, and you will see the vibrant and mesmerizing floats, fast-paced dance moves, and intricately designed costumes as if you are part of the parade.
 And remember: you don’t need to book the entire box to enjoy the best seats in the house.

 The Luxury Suites (Camarotes)